blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Writing good Dockerfiles.md

 ### Tips on writing good Dockerfiles

-1. **Avoid installing unncessary packages, and re-installing packages**
+1. **Avoid installing unnecessary packages, and re-installing packages**

    Use a requirements.txt file to install all required packages at once instead of re-installing them each time.